dillionmegida/thewebfor5/src/pages/p/css/css-animations.md

 tags: ["css"]
 ---

 CSS animations allows elements on a page to change their styles in specified order and duration.
-This is different from `transition` which watches changes and automatically acts on the changes.
-With animations, you manually set up the animation style of the element.
+This is different from `transition` which makes smooth changes on a property.
+With animations, you manually set up the animation style of the properties of the element at different point in time.
 These animations do not require Javascript.
 It's pure CSS.

 ## Syntax

-CSS animations constitutes two parts: The CSS style declaration for the animiation and a set of keyframes which specifies different points in time which styles are applied.
+CSS animations can be made up of two parts: The CSS style declaration for the animiation and a set of keyframes which specifies different points in time which styles are applied.
 Example:

 ```css
 element {